-Cardinal Sean P. O’Malley said Friday that he was placing the rector of a Brighton seminary on leave while an outside legal consultant investigates allegations of unspecified misconduct at the educational facility.
+Cardinal Sean P. O’Malley said Friday that he was placing the rector of a Brighton seminary on sabbatical leave while an outside legal consultant investigates allegations of unspecified misconduct at the educational facility.

 In a statement, O’Malley did not provide details of the alleged wrongdoing at St. John’s Seminary but said the accusations came from two seminarians who were enrolled at the theological school, which trains priests for ordination.